Timecode to Frames Calculator

-If you sometimes dabble in video editing, this timecode to frames calculator will save you the time needed to convert from a timecode to frame number.
+If you sometimes dabble in video editing, this timecode-to-frames calculator will save you the time needed to convert from a timecode to a frame number.
 You can also use it to check how the number of frames in your video depends on the frame rate.

-For the conversion from frames to timecode, check the timecode calculator.
+For the conversion from frames to timecode, check the frames to timecode calculator.

 What is a timecode?

 Every frame in a video is described by a sequence of numbers called a timecode.
 If, for example, you would like to locate the end of a particular scene in a movie, you would most likely write down the timecode that describes the last frame of that scene.

 The most common format for a timecode is: